History of Nintendo: Game Boy Color

-In October 1998, the Game Boy Color was launched in Japan, with releases in North America and Europe a month later.
+In 1998, the Game Boy Color was launched in Japan, with releases in North America and Europe a month later.
 It was a version of the original Game Boy that could display a wide variety of colored pixels, compared to the original handheld's monochrome display.
 The Game Boy Color could run cartridges of games whose graphics were developed with the new system in mind, but it was also backwards compatible with games originally intended for the monochrome Game Boy; for the latter games, users could choose between four predefined palettes which automatically colored the entire display.
-The console itself launched in five colors, named Berry, Grape, Kiwi, Dandelion, and Teal.
-It was later released in Atomic Purple, the device's plastic exterior made to be transparent.

 The Legend of Zelda: Ocarina of Time

 The Legend of Zelda: Ocarina of Time, the first Zelda game to use a fully-3D graphics engine, released for the Nintendo 64 in 1998.
 It popularized both the "context-sensitive button" mechanic, which allows a controller's button to have multiple different uses in a game, depending on the player's location in the game world; and "camera lock-on", which lets the player temporarily force the game's camera to only rotate around one point in 3D space, to more easily understand and interact with a 3D environment.
 1Up.com wrote in 2012 that these additions made the game feel "intuitive" as opposed to "the bulk of 3D action adventures in the mid-to-late [1990s, which] played like hell".
 Ocarina of Time was unanimously lauded by critics.
-As of 2025, Guinness World Records labels it the "most critically acclaimed video game ever", as its average review score from critics is a 99 out of 100 on Metacritic.
+Guinness World Records labels it the "most critically acclaimed video game ever", as its average review score from critics is a 99 out of 100 on Metacritic.